Summary: A Treatise of Human Nature (page 10)

 It may, therefore, be worth while to consider the causes, which make us almost universally fall into such evident contraditions, as well as the means by which we endeavour to conceal them 13.

-Let us see how in a few pages Hume manages to dissolve and make disappear the very notion of object.
+Let us see how, in just a few pages, Hume manages to dissolve and dispel the very notion of object.

 1 1.4.2, p.138